Popax21/popax-blog/_posts/2025-11-02-hacklu-lokaltal-writeup.md

 Phew!
 That's a lot of code!
 However, we can spot some linked list unlink operations - these pretty much give us an arbitrary write primitive (with some restrictions).
 Right now that doesn't help us much tho; we first need to figure out where to write to, i.e. we need to leak some kernel object's address.
+Georg had in the mean time developed a POC which could leak the NT kernel's base address using an EntryBleed/prefetch sidechannel, which we could have used to defeat KASLR without a leak, but I really really didn't want to end up having to rely on a flaky sidechannel for that either...

-We also don't need to deal with all of this complexity either if we don't want to - we can change our fake view's `ResourceType` field (found in the `BLOB` struct preceding the `KALPC_VIEW` struct) to invoke a bunch of other ALPC-related destructor functions instead.
+Oh and as a quick side note: turns out we also don't need to deal with all of this complexity in the destructor if we don't want to either; we can change our fake view's `ResourceType` field (found in the `BLOB` struct preceding the `KALPC_VIEW` struct) to invoke a bunch of other ALPC-related destructor functions instead of `AlpcViewDestroyProcedure`.
 Sadly none of these destructors contain any exploitable logic not seen within the view destructor, but they are at least easier to survive with a fake ALPC object.